RobertMiski/football-API/README.md

 # Football-API-League-Standings

-Show league standings by using the Football API
+Show league standings by using the Football API.